NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:run-experiment

-#### bspace:run-experiment *string*
+#### bspace:run-experiment

-Run the experiment specified in the first input.
-An error will be thrown if the specified experiment does not exist.
+Run the current working experiment.
+An error will be thrown if no current working experiment has been set.

 Example:

 ```
-bspace:run-experiment "my-experiment"
+bspace:run-experiment
 ```

 ### bspace:rename-experiment

-#### bspace:rename-experiment *string* *string*
+#### bspace:rename-experiment *string*

-Rename the experiment specified in the first input to the name specified in the second input.
-An error will be thrown if the experiment specified in the first input does not exist.
+Rename the current working experiment to the name specified in the first input.
+An error will be thrown if no current working experiment has been set.

 Example:

 ```
-bspace:rename-experiment "my-experiment" "another-experiment"
+bspace:rename-experiment "another-experiment"
 ```

 ### bspace:duplicate-experiment

-#### bspace:duplicate-experiment *string* *string*
+#### bspace:duplicate-experiment *string*

-Make a copy of the experiment specified in the first input and rename the copy to the name specified in the second input.
-An error will be thrown if the experiment specified in the first input does not exist.
+Make a copy of the current working experiment and rename the copy to the name specified in the first input.
+An error will be thrown if no current working experiment has been set.

 Example:

 ```
-bspace:duplicate-experiment "my-experiment" "my-experiment-copy"
+bspace:duplicate-experiment "my-experiment-copy"
 ```

 ### bspace:import-experiments